Sovereign Hill

 Sovereign Hill is an open-air museum in Golden Point, a suburb of Ballarat, Victoria, Australia.
-Sovereign Hill depicts Ballarat's first ten years after the discovery of gold there in 1851.
-It was officially opened on 29 November 1970 and has become a nationally acclaimed tourist attraction.
+Sovereign Hill depicts Ballarat's first ten years after the discovery of gold there in 1851 and has become a nationally acclaimed tourist attraction.
 It is one of Victoria's most popular attractions and Ballarat's most famous.
+As part of a major 20-year Master Plan, the museum has recently expanded its cultural and educational focus with the establishment of new national centres and precincts dedicated to rare trades, gold rush collections, and Wadawurrung culture.

 Set in the Australian 1850s, the complex is located on a 25-hectare site that is linked to the richest alluvial gold rush in the world.
 The site comprises over 60 historically recreated buildings, with costumed staff and volunteers, who are able to answer questions and will pose for photos.
 The recreation is completed with antiques, artwork, books and papers, machinery, livestock and animals, carriages, and devices all appropriate to the era.

 History

 The second-largest gold nugget in the world was found in Ballarat in the Red Hill Mine which is recreated in Sovereign Hill.
 The Welcome Nugget weighed 69 kg,(2,200 ounces) and comprised 99.2% pure gold, valued at about 10,596 pounds when found, and worth over US$3 million in gold now, or far more as a specimen.

 The idea of Sovereign Hill was floated in Ballarat in the 1960s, as a way to preserve historic buildings and to recreate the gold diggings that made the city.
 The complex was officially opened to the public on 29 November 1970.

 Main street is a loose reconstruction of Main Street, Ballarat East which was once the settlement's main street, consisting of timber buildings.
 It was consumed in a large fire during the 1860s and a more substantial town centre planned around Sturt and Lydiard Street in Ballarat West.